-The explanatory power of five factor model is stronger for big-size stock portfolios and weaker for small-size stock portfolios.
-Similar to the rationale of the first bullet point, the smaller size the listed company is, the more noisy its returns could be, namely more volatile or vulnerable it can be market signals, which could be financial events or policy changes or investors’ sentiments, etc., and thus more difficult it is to explain them as a uniformed portfolio with only five factors.
+The explanatory power of five factor model is stronger for big-sized stock portfolios and weaker for small-sized stock portfolios.
+Similar to the rationale of the first bullet point, the smaller size the listed company is, the more noisy its returns are, namely more sensitive to unsystematic risks, i.e. corporate financial decisions, regulation changes or customer sentiments, etc., and thus more difficult it is to explain their returns with the five factor model.